jrseti/dishy1pi/hardware/dishy1pi/libs/README.md

 Sunsequent executions of the command with different LCSC part numbers will append to the same directory and myparts.kicad_sym file.

-## List of Parts

-See the file parts.txt.
-This file contains a list of parts that need to be converted to KiCad format for this project.
-You need to do this for each part.

 **IMPORTANT**